crueltekk/Screenshot/README.md

 Things I want to Implement:

-	-	GUI [Not yet learned, but already tried Py
+	-	GUI [Not yet learned, but already tried PySimpleGui]
 	- 	Completly customizable Values
 	-	Automatic Download of selected Webdriver [ATM it juat downloads Chromewebdriver and uses it]
-	-

 Maybe possible in the future (not yet my skillbase):